ecmisra/full-stack-front-end-client/README.md

 * Test front-end auth functionality, one function at a time (sign up/in/out, change password)
 * Test front-end resource functionality, one function at a time (add/edit/delete director)
 * Add styling to front-end

+### User Stories

+As a user, I want to be able to sign up w/ email & password As a user, I want to be able to sign in.
+As a user, I want to be able to add a director to the database (after signing in) As a user, I want to be able to edit/remove a director that I have created (after signing in) As a user, I want to be able to see/index directors information regardless of signed in

 ### Wireframe